lunarmint/spotipyn/README.md

 # Spotipyn
 A Spotify-based web application that allows users to place annotations, or 'pins', into songs at specified timestamps.
 These pins can be customized with a message and a duration.

+Requires Spotify Premium to be functional since it relies on the [Spotify Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/).

 ## Prerequisites
 1. [Install MariaDB](https://mariadb.org/) (v10.6.4) to create a local database source in your IDE.
 If you're using PyCharm, see the instructions [here](https://www.jetbrains.com/help/pycharm/mariadb.html).